 (To visualise the next bit it will help if you’re old enough to remember “Spitting Image” on ITV and their puppet of Mick Jagger)

 Thrombocytopenia – the long name for low platelets.
 There are several theories as to why my platelet count is so low.
 These range from long term use of Azathioprine; to an enlarged spleen; to “you’ve got bigger than normal platelets so you don’t need as many”.
-As I mentioned earlier – haematology does seem to be “vague”.
+The science of haematology does seem to be a little “vague”.

 Upper GI Endoscopy – sticking a camera where most of the crap comes out of ie. through the mouth.
 I really don’t like this procedure.
 I really don’t like the anaesthetic spray they use to numb the back of the throat (it tastes of burnt bananas) and I really don’t like the gag (mouthpiece) that goes between your teeth to guide the camera.

 Varices – varicose veins, but in my case not just any varicose veins.
-These ones have developed in the linings of my lower esophagus and upper stomach.
+These ones have developed in the linings of my lower esophagus, upper stomach and around my gallbladder, amongst other locations.

 How did mine get there?
-The explanation is too long (and boring) for this post.
-The way they announced themselves is much more interesting and fairly unpleasant.
-It involved bringing up a large amount of congealed blood (which resembled redcurrant jelly) and then being rushed to hospital, with sirens, once the initial shock of the situation had passed and I had managed to call out for help.
+The explanation is too long for this post (the full details are included in my book – download for free).
+The way they announced themselves was interesting and involved bringing up a large amount of congealed blood (which resembled redcurrant jelly) and then being rushed to hospital, with sirens, once the initial shock of the situation had passed and I had managed to call out for help.
+(Far too many “ands” in that last sentence)

 I Googled varices and banding, and immediately wished I hadn’t.
 The first page said that 70% of those who have a variceal bleed will have it happen again and for a third of those it will be fatal.
 If I’ve got the maths right that’s 70% x 33% = 23%, so for almost a quarter of patients suffering variceal bleeding it will prove fatal.
 I think you can see why Google and all that information now readily available on the web is a bit of a double edged sword.